matuzo/matuzoat/src/blog/the-dark-side-of-the-grid-part-2.md

 </div>

 ## Recap

 None of these features is bad but they may affect an important part of the user experience negatively.
-If you’re changing visual order, test your components with the keyboard by pressing <kbd>Tab</kbd> or <kbd>Shift + Tab</kbd> for the opposite direction.
+If you’re changing visual order, test your components with the keyboard by pressing <kbd>Tab</kbd> or <kbd>Shift + Tab</kbd> for the opposite direction.\
-Make sure that visual order is comprehensible and that it matches DOM order as correctly as in any way possible.
-Also, test on different devices and screen sizes because [many screen reader users use a keyboard with their mobile device](https://webaim.org/projects/screenreadersurvey7/#mobilekeyboard).
+Make sure that visual order is comprehensible and that it matches DOM order as good as in any way possible.
+Also, test on different devices and screen sizes because [people also use keyboards on mobile devices](https://webaim.org/projects/screenreadersurvey7/#mobilekeyboard).

-Thanks for reading ❤️.
+Thanks for reading ❤️.\
 The last part of this series "Cross Browser Support" will be published soon.